The Out About Scotland guide to the history of Edinburgh

 The sad fate of Mary, Queen of Scots

-At the time Mary was married to Henry Stuart, also known as Lord Darnley, in a relationship that was recorded as being tempestuous at best.
+The following tale is one of the defining moments in the history of Edinburgh.
+At the time Mary Queen of Scots was married to Henry Stuart, also known as Lord Darnley, in a relationship that was recorded as being tempestuous at best.
 An Englishman from Yorkshire, Darnley was well-educated and described as being a tall and statuesque gentleman, and when the two were introduced at Holyrood Palace in 1565 it was evident that Mary found him attractive.
 After a short courtship the pair were married in Mary’s private chapel at Holyrood, and Darnley was proclaimed as an equal to Mary, and the King of all Scots.

 It didn’t take long for Mary to discover that her husband had a mighty temper and was not only vain and arrogant but was also a perpetual drunkard.
 Before long rumours were whispered in the royal court that Mary had become embroiled in an extra-marital affair with the Italian courtier David Rizzio, and during this time Mary fell pregnant.
 Although the father of the child will never be known with certainty many officials at the time were confident that the child was Rizzio’s.